SSWConsulting/SSW.Rules.Content/rules/understanding-data-lakes/rule.md

 <!-- TODO: State a business problem... we'd use data from {{ SYSTEMS USED }} which would be a good candidate for a Data Lake. -->

 Comment below for what you think would be:
-1. A cool question would you ask this data?
+1. What cool question would you ask this data?
 Be creative!
 2. How many systems would you be interacting with?
 3. Would you need a Data Lake or Data Warehouse?